On Dense Tetrahedra in Binary Sphere Packings: Introduction

 The method of Cohn and Elkies was extended to the case of several sphere sizes in \cite{Lov14}.
 While the results are somewhat disappointing in dimension 2 (Florian's bound does much better), they have no equivalent in higher dimensions.
 In particular, the authors found a function allowing them to bound from above by $0.813$ the density of a packing of spheres of size $1$ and $\sqrt{2}-1$.
 This particular case is the focus of the work presented in this article.

 The case of two spheres of size $1$ and $\sqrt{2}-1$ is indeed particularly interesting, as this is the maximum ratio that allows a small sphere to be inserted into the octahedral sites of an optimal packing of spheres of size $1$ (Fig.~\ref{fig:intro4}).
-Moreover, it has been proven in \cite{Fer21} to be the only size ratio that makes it possible to construct a packing whose {\em contact graph} (the vertices are the centers of the spheres, connected when the spheres are tangent) is a ``tetrahedralization'' (that is a generalization of a triangulation -- formally a {\em homogeneous simplicial $3$-complex}).
+Moreover, it has been proven in \cite{Fer21} to be the only size ratio that makes it possible to construct a packing whose {\bf contact graph}, whose vertices are the centers of the spheres, connected by an edge when the spheres are tangent, is a ``tetrahedralization'' (that is a generalization of a triangulation -- formally a {\em homogeneous simplicial $3$-complex}).
 This is an important point because the cases where a packing of this type exists are the only ones -- with the notable exception of Kepler's conjecture -- for which the maximum density has been characterized.
 Intuitively, in such a packing, the spheres arrange themselves locally well, which suggests that it is possible to prove “local optimality implies global optimality” (the emblematic example of which is the packing of unit disks in the plane).
 Indeed, this packing is conjectured (e.g. in \cite{HST12}) to maximize the density among packings with spheres of size $1$ and $\sqrt{2}-1$, namely with the following value, slightly less than the above-mentioned upper bound of $0.813$:

 The aim of this article is to obtain an upper bound on the density of packings by spheres of size $1$ and $\sqrt{2}-1$.
-We follow the strategy of \cite{CW10,Rog58,Flo60}: decompose the space into specific tetrahedra (the {\em FM-tetrahedra} defined in Section~\ref{sec:settings}) and bound from above the density in each such tetrahedron.
+We follow the strategy of \cite{CW10,Rog58,Flo60}: decompose the space into specific tetrahedra -- namely the FM-tetrahedra defined in Section~\ref{sec:settings} -- and bound from above the {\bf tetrahedron density}, defined as the proportion of the volume of the tetrahedron that lies inside the spheres of the packing.
 In order to state the main result, we need to introduce two terms.
-The {\em type} of a tetrahedron is the quadruple formed by the radii of the spheres centered on its vertices.
-An edge of a tetrahedron is said to be {\em tight} if the spheres centered at its endpoints are tangent.
+The {\bf type} of a tetrahedron is the quadruple formed by the radii of the spheres centered on its vertices.
+An edge of a tetrahedron is said to be {\bf tight} if the spheres centered at its endpoints are tangent.
 Then:

 \begin{theorem} Let $r:=\sqrt{2}-1$.
 The densest FM-tetrahedra of types $1111$, $11rr$ and $1rrr$ have only tight edges.
-The densest FM-tetrahedron of type $rrrr$ has $4$ tight edges and two incident edges of length
+The densest FM-tetrahedron of type $rrrr$ has $4$ tight edges and two edges that share a vertex and have length

 The densest FM-tetrahedron of type $111r$ has $5$ tight edges and one edge between two large spheres of length

 \end{theorem}

 Figure~\ref{fig:densest_tetrahedra} depicts each of these densest FM-tetrahedra and provides a numerical approximation of their densities (which can be computed from the data in the theorem).